kristianmandrup/ruby_traverser_dsl/README.markdown

   future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+# Next version of API

+Since this API was designed I have completely redesigned a new API and ideas for the code required for it to work.
+The new API uses actions:
+* SearchAction - returns SearchResult
+* FilterAction
+* UpdateAction (composite of Delete and Insert actions)
+* DeleteAction
+* InsertAction
+* CreateAction

 ## Copyright ##